Before you start

 See [DXP requirements](🔗) for recommended versions of software, tools and services to use when deploying.

-See [Getting started with DXP](🔗) for information needed to deploy.
+See [Get started with DXP](🔗) for deployment information.

 Run the solution.